cemreefe/MarkdownBlogger-Test/source/blog/following.md

 <li> <find-tag>#newsletter</find-tag>: a newsletter they may be curating </li>
 </ul>

-All feeds tagged with #rss on this page are included in this auto-generated reader:
+All feeds tagged with #rss on this page are automatically included in this reader:

 ! include auto_rss